Paving the way for transitions --- a case for Weyl geometry

 The consequences of such a shift cannot yet be spelled out in detail.
-Toy models of constant scalar curvature and time homogeneity have been looked at.
-One of them turns out to be preferred dynamically if the electroweak link of the scalar field is taken into account.
-Then the Einstein-Weyl universe with $\kappa =3H^2$ becomes a {\em dynamically consistent vacuum solution.
-It seems to be stabilized} by the scalar field's energy momentum (section 6.2).
-Certain empirical data, in particular from quasar distribution and metallicity, indicate that it would be premature to dismiss this model as counterfactual (section 6.4).
+Models of constant scalar curvature and time homogeneity (Weyl universes) show interesting unexpected features.
+The Einstein-Weyl universe with $\kappa =3H^2$ becomes a {\em dynamically consistent vacuum solution}.
+It seems to be stabilized by the scalar field's energy momentum (section 6.2).
+Certain empirical data, in particular from quasar distribution and from metallicity, speak against outright dismissing this model as counterfactual (section 6.4).

-The {\em dark energy riddle} changes character already at the quasi-classical level by the metric proportional part of the energy momentum of the scalar field $\Theta^{(I)}$.
-A road to a deeper physical understanding may open if the link between the Higgs field and the gravitational scalar field, sketched in section 5.4, can be corroborated.
-Even the question of {\em dark matter} might get a new face, if the the gravitational effects described in these terms can be explained by the part of the scalar field's energy momentum $\Theta^{(II)}$ not proportional to the metric.
-At the moment this is only a speculation; an important open question would be to study the quantitative behaviour of inhomogeneities of $\Theta^{(II)}$ around galaxies and clusters in the IWOD approach.
+In this framework, {\em dark energy } changes its character already at the classical level.
+It is generated by the metric proportional part of the energy momentum of the scalar field $\Theta^{(I)}$.
+Not only does it influences spacetime geometry, but it also reacts back to curvature.
+In addition, the question of {\em dark matter} might get a new face, if the respective gravitational effects can be explained by the part of the scalar field's energy momentum, $\Theta^{(II)}$, not proportional to the metric.
+At the moment this is only a speculation; an important open question would be to study the quantitative behaviour of inhomogeneities of $\Theta^{(II)}$ around galaxies and clusters in the iWOD approach.

-In the end, the question is whether a MOND-like phenomenology can be recovered for constellations modelling galaxies by IWOD gravity.
-At the moment it seems that the static non-homogeneous isotropic vacuum solutions of IWOD reduce to the Schwarzschild-deSitter family of Einstein gravity with constant scalar curvature ($\neq 0$).
-If a Birkhoff-type theorem holds in IWOD gravity, it would be the only one.
-A chance for recovering MOND phenomenology may lie in the study of rotating solutions of the Newman-Kerr type in the IWOD framework.\footnote{This hint is due to G. Ellis.}
+In the end, the question is whether a MOND-like phenomenology can be recovered for constellations modelling galaxies by Weyl geoemtric gravity.
+At the moment it seems that the static non-homogeneous isotropic vacuum solutions of iWOD reduce to the Schwarzschild-deSitter family of Einstein gravity with constant scalar curvature ($\neq 0$).
+If a Birkhoff-type theorem holds in iWOD gravity, it would be the only one.
+A chance for recovering MOND phenomenology may lie in the study of a modified gradient term $L_{\phi}$ of the scalar field, similar to the one of Bekenstein/Milgrom's AQUAL theory.
+A first look at an adaptation of this approach to the Weyl geometric setting is encouraging, at least from a conceptual point of view, maybe also from the point of dynamics; but that has to be judged by the experts in the field.\footnote{\cite{Scholz:MOND-like}}